-Next, we formulate the upper-level optimal control problem to minimize the travel time and guarantee all the constraints for CAVs given the energy-optimal trajectory \eqref{eq:optimalTrajectory}.
-We enforce this unconstrained trajectory as a motion primitive to avoid real-time implementation and avoid the complexity of solving a constrained optimal control problem by piecing constrained and unconstrained arcs together \cite{malikopoulos2018decentralized}. \begin{problem} (\textbf{Upper-level minimal-time planning}) Once entering the control zone, \CAV{i} solves the following optimal control problem at $t_i^0$ Here the compact set ${\mathcal{T}_i(t_i^0)=[\underline{t}_i^\mathrm{f}, \overline{t}_i^\mathrm{f}]}$ denotes the feasible range of travel time under the state and input constraints of \CAV{i} computed at $t_i^0$. \end{problem}
+Next, we formulate the upper-level optimal control problem to minimize the travel time and guarantee all the constraints for the energy-optimal trajectory \eqref{eq:optimalTrajectory}; see \cite{malikopoulos2018decentralized}. \begin{problem} (\textbf{Upper-level minimal-time planning}) Once entering the control zone, \CAV{i} solves the following optimal control problem at $t_i^0$ Here, the compact set ${\mathcal{T}_i(t_i^0)=[\underline{t}_i^\mathrm{f}, \overline{t}_i^\mathrm{f}]}$ represents the feasible range of travel time under the state and input constraints of \CAV{i} computed at $t_i^0$. \end{problem}

-The computation steps (for more details see \cite{chalaki2020experimental}) in numerically solving Problem~\ref{prb:optimal_MZ} are summarized next: First, we initialize ${t_i^\mathrm{f} = \underline{t}_i^\mathrm{f}}$, and compute the parameters ${[a_i,b_i,c_i,d_i]}$ using \eqref{eq:phi_i}.
+The computation steps to solve Problem~\ref{prb:optimal_MZ} numerically are summarized next; for more details, see \cite{chalaki2020experimental}.
+First, we initialize ${t_i^\mathrm{f} = \underline{t}_i^\mathrm{f}}$, and compute the parameters ${[a_i,b_i,c_i,d_i]}$ using \eqref{eq:phi_i}.
 We evaluate all the state, control, and no-conflict constraints.
 If none of the constraints is violated, we return the solution; otherwise, $t_i^\mathrm{f}$ is increased by a step size.
 The procedure is repeated until the solution satisfies all the constraints.
 By solving Problem~\ref{prb:optimal_MZ}, the optimal exit time $t_i^\mathrm{f}$ along with the optimal trajectory \eqref{eq:optimalTrajectory} and control law \eqref{eq:optimalControl} are obtained for \CAV{i} for ${t\in [t_i^0, t_i^\mathrm{f}]}$.

-If a feasible solution to Problem~\ref{prb:optimal_MZ} exists, then the solution is a cubic polynomial that guarantees none of the constraints are activated.
-In case that the solution of Problem~\ref{prb:optimal_MZ} does not exist, we can derive an alternative trajectory for the CAVs by solving a two-level optimization problem numerically that includes piecing together the constrained and unconstrained arcs until the solution does not violate any constraints \cite{malikopoulos2018decentralized}.
+If a feasible solution to Problem~\ref{prb:optimal_MZ} exists, then the solution is a cubic polynomial of the form \eqref{eq:optimalTrajectory}, guaranteeing that none of the constraints are activated.
+If the solution of Problem~\ref{prb:optimal_MZ} does not exist, one may derive an alternative trajectory numerically by piecing together the constrained and unconstrained arcs \cite{malikopoulos2018decentralized}.